kaspernj/api_maker/ruby-gem/README.md

 ### I18n

-In order to use the built in text support, you need to add `i18n-js` to your project.

-Start by adding to your project:
+Start by adding i18n-on-steroids to your project:
 ```bash
 yarn i18n-on-steroids
 ```